Here's what you need to know about OLED screen burn-in

-As lovely as OLED screens are on phones like the Galaxy S9 and the iPhone X, and TVs from LG and Sony, one of the biggest potential fears is burn-in.
+As lovely as OLED screens are on TVs from LG and Sony, and phones like the Galaxy S9 and the iPhone X, one of the biggest potential problems is burn-in.

 Burn-in happens when a persistent part of the image on-screen -- navigation buttons on a phone, or a channel logo, news ticker or a scoreboard on a TV, for example -- remains as a ghostly background no matter what else appears on-screen.

-Last year the screen of Google's Pixel 2 Plus phone showed the problem, prompting Google to extend the phone's warranties.
+Last year the screen of Google's Pixel 2 XL phone showed the problem, prompting Google to extend the phone's warranties.
 Apple's support page for the iPhone X touts that it's been designed to reduce the effects of "OLED 'burn-in'" even as it acknowledges that it can occur in "extreme cases."

 In the TV world, some owners on YouTube, forums and social media have reported the issue, and the reviews site RTINGS has demonstrated burn-in on LG OLED TVs in long-term tests.

-Ultimately, the dilemma is this: All organic light emitting diode (OLED) screens can burn-in, and from everything we know, they're more susceptible than standard liquid crystal displays (LCD).
-But those same OLED screens produce better image image quality than LCD.
+Ultimately, the dilemma is this: All organic light-emitting diode (OLED) screens can burn-in, and from everything we know, they're more susceptible than standard liquid crystal displays (LCD).
+But those same OLED screens produce better image quality than LCD.

 So if the fear of the mere possibility of burn-in is your primary concern, the decision is simple: buy an LCD-based display instead.
 But know that you're sacrificing the best picture quality that money can buy.